nodemailer/nodemailer-web/content/smtp/oauth2.md

 });
 ```

-## Troubleshooting
+### Troubleshooting {#troubleshooting}

-- The correct OAuth2 scope for Gmail SMTP is `"https://mail.google.com/"`, make sure your client has this scope set when requesting permissions for an user
+- The correct OAuth2 scope for Gmail SMTP is `https://mail.google.com/`, make sure your client has this scope set when requesting permissions for an user
 - Make sure that Gmail API access is enabled for your Client ID.
 To do this, search for the Gmail API in [Google API Manager](https://console.developers.google.com) and click on "enable"